florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREThe registration activity for a simple user is much more simpler, requiring only the username,the email, and the password.
+The registration activity for a simple user is much more simpler, requiring only the username,the email, and the password.

 Here is what it looks like: